sergiky/HackNotes/OWASP TOP 10 and web vulnerabilities/Session Puzzling - Session Fixation - Session Variable Overloading/Session Puzzling - Session Fixation - Session Variable Overloading.md

 ---

-# What is Session Puzzling?
+# What is Session Fixation?

 When a attacker user a identified of session valid for a user, the attacker share this, if the URL allow this, the attacker can share something like this: